 A Seattle 3 day itinerary is the perfect amount of time to see the best of this Pacific Northwest city!
 Seattle is full of adventure from day trips to national parks to exploring the best coffee shops and breweries.

-To make the most of your 3 days in Seattle, I’ve got all the expert tips and details to craft the perfect itinerary for a long weekend trip to Seattle!
+To make the most of your 3 days in Seattle itinerary, I’ve got all the expert tips and details to craft the perfect Seattle weekend trip!

-- 1.9 What to Pack for Seattle in 3 Days
+- What to pack for a Seattle vacation

 The Best Seattle Itinerary in 3 Days

 With islands, quirky sights, and more, this is hands down the ultimate three days in Seattle itinerary.